wasmerio/old-docs.wasmer.io/integrations/rust/examples/hello-world.md

     // Let's get the .wasm file as bytes let wasm_bytes = include_bytes!("add.wasm");

-    // Our import object, that allows exposing functions to our wasm module.
+    // Our import object, that allows exposing functions to our Wasm module.
     // We're not importing anything, so make an empty import object. let import_object = imports! {};

-    // Let's create an instance of wasm module running in the wasmer-runtime let instance = instantiate(wasm_bytes, &import_object)?;
+    // Let's create an instance of Wasm module running in the wasmer-runtime let instance = instantiate(wasm_bytes, &import_object)?;
 }
 ```